GiteshWagh/new-website/content/posts/Python Tutorial 7.md

 ]
 +++
 {{< notice question >}}
-# What is If-Else statement ?
+# WHAT IS MATCH CASES IN PYTHON?
 Match Cases is a method for writing conditions in Python programming.
 Here, We create conditions related to the value of a variable.
 In If-Else statements, we define the condition with the help of conditional operators.
 But, Here, In Match Cases the value of the variable is a condition.
 In Match Cases we write, What will happen when the value of a variable is 1,  2, 3, etc...
 This is only for example you will create a condition on any value of variable.

 ```ruby